plgd-dev/hub/docs/guide/deployment/oauth-server.md

 # OAuth Server
-OAuth Server acts as an OAuth provider for mock testing to authorizes users and devices interacting with the plgd cloud.
+Mocked OAuth2.0 Server used for automated tests and [bundle container](...)

 ## Docker Image